M/V Ortelius | Arctic & Antarctic Cruise Ship

 The ice-strengthened ship Ortelius is an excellent vessel for polar expedition cruises in the Arctic and Antarctica, making it possible to explore remote locations such as the Ross Sea and Franz Josef Land.

 Ortelius was built in 1989 in Gdynia, Poland, was named “Marina Svetaeva” at the time, and served as a special purpose vessel for the Russian Academy of Science.
 The vessel is re-flagged and named Ortelius.
 As with Plancius, Ortelius was a Dutch / Flemish cartographer.
 Abraham Ortelius (1527 – 1598) published the first modern world atlas in 1570,the Theatrum Orbis Terrarum or Theatre of the World.
 At that time, the atlas was the most expensive book ever printed.

 The vessel has the highest ice-class classification (UL1 equivalent to 1A) and is therefore very suitable for navigating in solid one-year sea ice and loose multi year pack ice.
-Ortelius is a great expedition vessel for 106 passengers with plenty of open deck spaces and a very large bridge that is accessible to passengers.
-The vessel is professionally manned by 34 highly experienced Russian nautical crew, 15 international catering staff, including stewardesses, 6 expedition staff (1 expedition leader and 5 guides/lecturers) and 1 doctor.
+Ortelius is a great expedition vessel for 108 passengers in 52 cabins with plenty of open deck spaces and a very large bridge that is accessible to passengers.
+The vessel is professionally manned by 52 staff and crew, including a doctor.